Concurrent Sessions

 Panelists will discuss why and how they started their nonprofits, the unmet needs of the communities they serve, the services provided, what difficulties they overcame, what help they received, what policy changes are needed to ensure their ability to meet the needs, and how they currently support local refugee communities.
 The workshop culminates in an informative discussion and Q&A, providing actionable takeaways to start or grow your nonprofit.

-Ming-Ming Tung-Edelman, Executive Director- Refugee Artisan Initiative
+Ming-Ming Tung-Edelman, Founder and Executive Director- Refugee Artisan Initiative

 Bilingual and Multicultural Education: Supporting the Educational Success of Refugee Students